Skip to main content

 file-000.mp4

-Per public documentation, meta/tasks.jsonl remains the primary task file for v3; validators or exporters may also support meta/tasks.parquet.
-Treat tasks.jsonl as the canonical reference and tasks.parquet as optional compatibility, not the sole required file for v3.
+Per public docs, meta/tasks.jsonl remains the canonical task metadata for v3; tasks.parquet may appear as a compatibility or supplemental artifact.
+Treat tasks.jsonl as the primary spec and tasks.parquet as optional—not the sole definition of v3.

 Metadata differences